 4th Location (Santa Maria Delle Vittoria)

-Saint Teresa on Fire/ Ecstasy of Sain Teresa
+Saint Teresa on Fire/ Ecstasy of Saint Teresa

 5th Location (Crypt at St. Peter’s Basilica)